8 great LGBTQ+ horror films to watch

 Netflix‘s Fear Street is the most recent film on this list.
 It’s actually three films, as the trilogy’s story is cut up into three different time periods: 1994, 1978, and 1666.
 However, the relationship that links the three films is that of ex-girlfriends Deena and Samantha.
 Their love, and the films themselves, explore the theme of bigotry and how it can destroy communities and lives, but also how this hatred and misunderstanding can be overcome.

 Director Leigh Janiak told ComingSoon.net that she wanted the people who were often killed off first in horror movies – meaning POC and LGBTQ+ people – to be the main characters in her films.
-Turns out we may have even more of these characters in the future, as more Fear Street films may be on the way.
+Turns out we may have even more of these characters in the future, as more Fear Street films could be on the way.

 All three Fear Street films are currently available to stream on Netflix.